helenaferdy/helenaferdy.github.io/_posts/2024-11-07-cloudflare-tunnel.md

 <br>

-Choose the Free version, this requires a payment method tho even though we'll not be charged.
+Choose the Free version, this requires a payment method even though we'll not be charged.
 Here we use PayPal for this

 ![x](/static/2024-11-07-cloudflare-tunnel/03.png)